slacgismo/solar-data-tools/Dask/fargate/readme.md

 ## Docker Image

 1. Install your python requirements and all dependencies as steps in your dockerfile.
-   Here's a sample dockerfile with solar-data-tools dependencies and all the packages listed above: **[Problem] Put the link here!!!**
+   Here's a sample dockerfile with solar-data-tools dependencies and all the packages listed above: [link](./Dockerfile)
 2. Build a docker image
    1. Go to the directory where your Dockerfile is
    2. ```docker build -t <YOUR_IMAGE_NAME> .```
-3. Push your docker image to a repository
+3. Push your docker image to a repository.
+2 options here:
    1. Dockerhub (**Highly Recommended**)
       1. ```docker tag <YOUR_IMAGE_NAME>:latest <YOUR_Dockerhub_ID>/<YOUR_IMAGE_NAME>:latest```
       2. ```docker push <YOUR_Dockerhub_ID>/<YOUR_IMAGE_NAME>:latest```
-   2. ECR Repository  (**Not Recommended**)
+   2. ECR  (**Not Recommended**)
       **This could lead to unexpected issues, use it only when absolutely necessary**
       1. In your AWS console, search `ECR`
       2. Follow the instructions to create a repository or go to an existing one